 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Carroll Montana, approximately 56% of students took out student loans averaging $6,809 a year.
 That adds up to $27,236 over four years for those students.

 The student loan default rate at Carroll Montana is 1.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Carroll Montana are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 |Biochemistry, Biophysics & Molecular Biology||13||NA|

-In 2017-2018, 80 students took at least one online class at Carroll College.
-This is an increase from the 0 students who took online classes the previous year.
+In 2020-2021, 276 students took at least one online class at Carroll College.
+This is a decrease from the 617 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Carroll College, here are some more schools you may be interested in knowing more about.